 Meshack is part of a big family.
 They all live together in a tiny mud hut.

-Their home had barely enough space for them to all sleep alongside with their mother.
+Their home had barely enough space for them to all sleep alongside their mother.
 For breakfast all they would have is black tea.
 Meshack's mother worked all hours of the day but could barely afford to feed all her children.
 But now Meshack attends our Open Arms Academy.
 He receives breakfast and lunch every day.
 He loves to play football with his friends and teach his younger siblings what he learns at school.

 Naomi was a special surprise.
 At just nine days old she was abandoned outside our home, with only a piece of a calendar to mark her date of birth.